 When the 22nd falls on a weekend or holiday, most banks will deposit the funds into your account the next business day.
 Please check with your bank to find out when payments made on weekends and holidays will be deposited.

-However, if you are a former UPP Pensioner, your pension will be paid on the 1st of each month, from January through December.
+However, if you are a former UPP or ESPP Pensioner, your pension will be paid on the 1st of each month, from January through December.
 The funds may deposited into your account on the next business day if the 1st falls on a weekend or holiday.

 You contributed to the PSPP and the CPP throughout your career and you will draw a pension from both plans during retirement.
 Like many defined benefit plans, the PSPP is designed to work with the CPP.

 In addition to your lifetime benefit, the PSPP provides you with a supplemental bridge benefit from the time you retire until the month after you turn 65.
 This coincides with the age at which you are eligible to begin drawing an unreduced CPP pension.
 You may choose to begin drawing a reduced CPP pension as early as age 60, and it is important to note that this decision has no effect on the amount of your bridge benefit.
 However, members who choose to wait until age 65 to draw an unreduced CPP pension will notice less of a difference in their bottom line once the bridge benefit is removed from their PSPP pension the month after they turn 65.

 Under the terms of the Public Sector Pension Plan Act, when the Plan has a funded status greater than 110%, it is required to provide an annual increase to your pension to help offset the impact of inflation.
 This increase is known as indexation.

 An actuarial valuation is conducted annually to determine the Plan's funded status.
 This is an annual exercise that measures the financial health of a pension plan.
 It evaluates the funded status of the Plan by calculating the value of pension promises made to members and comparing it to the assets set aside to pay for those promises.